cvedovini/wp-linkedin/readme.txt

 == Changelog ==

+= 1.18.2 =
+- Updated Spanish and Catalan translations.

 = Version 1.18.1 =
 - Loading the text domain earlier in the plugin loading process so that